-Our model will include liquidity support mechanisms such as reserves which may be used to bridge short term funding requirements of the covered bond program.
-If credit lines exist which the covered bond program might tap, our counterparty risk assessment will determine the risk associated with a (non) availability of such resources (see "3.8 Counterparty Risk").
+Additionally, cover assets often have positive yield spreads over the covered bonds issued.
+We therefore use available public information (e.g. issuers' financial statements) to determine these assumed spreads and include them in our cash-flow analysis.
+Our cash-flow model also includes liquidity support mechanisms such as reserves that may be used to bridge short-term funding requirements of the covered bond program.
+If credit lines exist which the covered bond program might tap, our counterparty risk assessment will determine the risk associated with the (non-) availability of such resources (see "Counterparty risk").